Leave us a message and we’ll get back to you in less than 24 hours.

 In the UK, 32.35% of employees surveyed would like access to virtual yoga – that’s 1 in 3 so still very much a desirable perk.
 We’re pretty sure it will always be a solid win on the old benefits package breakdown when you’re holding your next interview rounds.

-Whilst we can’t legitimately claim to offer healthy snacks and physical massages, we can help with the many other lovely perks on this list.
+Whilst we can’t legitimately claim to offer healthy snacks and physical massages, we can help with the many other lovely perks on this list, such as promoting wellness initiatives like a step challenge app to encourage physical activity and team engagement.

 Drop by for a demo if you fancy chatting it through.